tecobaba/dady-pr/readme.md

 11, Choose 'Embed this Space'.
 It will show you the url of the space.
 Your own proxy url, Copy The Url & Keep Safe<br><br>
 ===========================================================================<br>
 <b>Quick Setup on huggyface Sign-In to huggy First</b><br>
-The easiest way to get pigzilla/daddylive 'Proxy' (see the huggingface url below) Click the 3 dots next to settings/community and select 'Duplicate this space' Give it a 'Name' & change it from 'Private to Public'<br>
+The easiest way to get pigzilla/daddylive 'Proxy'<br>
+See the huggingface url below) Click the 3 dots (top right) and select 'Duplicate this space' Give it a 'Name' & Change it from 'Private to Public'<br>
 https://huggingface.co/spaces/dadproxy-tfms-xyz/pigdad<br><br>
 To get the Stream urls in an m3u list see here (Logos now fixed, No EPG the source is deleted)<br>
 https://dadurls.netlify.app/<br><br>